hashicorp/terraform-google-terraform-enterprise/examples/standalone-mounted/README.md

-# EXAMPLE: Standalone External Airgapped Installation of Terraform Enterprise
+# EXAMPLE: Standalone Mounted Installation of Terraform Enterprise

 ## About This Example

 This example for Terraform Enterprise creates a TFE installation with the following traits:

 - Standalone
-- External Services production type
+- Mounted Disk production type
-- Air gapped (mocked)
-- This example merely tests that the `airgap_url` package is able to install TFE.
-It does not, however, assume that the environment is air gapped, and it therefore installs the prerequisites for an air gapped installation, too.
 - n1-standard-4 virtual machine type
 - Ubuntu 20.04
 - A publicly accessible HTTP load balancer with TLS termination

 ## Prerequisites

 This example assumes that the following resources exist:

 - TFE license is on a file path defined by `var.license_file`
-- Air gap prerequisites:
-  - The URL of an airgap package
 - A DNS zone
 - Valid managed SSL certificate to use with load balancer:
   - Create/Import a managed SSL Certificate in Network Services -> Load Balancing to serve as the certificate for the DNS A Record.